JstrJestee/JstrJestee/README.md

 </div>

-Mentally and emotionally, I am a jester.
-Mathurine de Vallois my GOAT.
-If you like historical jesters, PLEASE INT.
-Historical jesters have such a ridiculously small following when you consider how much they say about our human nature.
-I've loved jesters since I was 10 when I put on a jester hat at a school event back in Mexico.
-It was like I had received a divine blessing.
+- Mentally and emotionally, I am a jester (I've loved jesters since I was nine for a reason).
+- If you like historical jesters, please, oh, please, interact with me on the pixel horse game.
+But fictional jesters work too!
+I'm attracted to franchises with a jester character like a moth to light.
+- Mathurine de Vallois my GOAT.
+"When I consider my life, I find it seasoned with many utilitez, even though, passing through the ruës, little children clabber after me: Aga!
+Crazy Mathurine!
+It's true that I'm a little tainted by this disease; my senses can be a little rancid, and my imagination a little moldy and dislocated."
+      -- Mathurine de Vallois (Mathurine de Foole)

-Kids under 14 DNI.
+- Kids under 14 DNI.
 Please.
 You guys are usually just a lot sometimes 😨
+- I tend to not use tone tags, so PLEASE tell me if you want me to use some.